xiaosongfu/FullTangPoetry/README.md

 ## FullTangPoetry

-The app is one which contais the full Tang poetries.The poetries data is from the [repository](https://github.com/xiaosongfu/tang_poetry) which is forked from the [repository](https://github.com/hxgdzyuyi/tang_poetry).
+The app contais the full Tang poetries.The poetries data is from the [repository](https://github.com/xiaosongfu/tang_poetry) which is forked from the [repository](https://github.com/hxgdzyuyi/tang_poetry).

 ---